-He founded several other companies such as short-term lettings platform 9flats.com.
-9flats in 2016 acquired competitor Wimdu which was then sold to Wyndham.
+Other companies Stephan founded are short-term lettings platform 9flats.com.
+9flats in 2016 acquired competitor Wimdu which was then sold to Wyndham Hotels.
 Stephan also co-founded Germany’s leading eco-marketplace avocadostore.de – which he exited in 2017.

 Earlier in his career, Stephan held top management positions at well-known internet companies such as lastminute.com, bild.de and docmorris.com.”